 The city, originally settled by Indians and then by the French, was eventually named after President James Madison.
 Its history is also reflected in the popular antiques and arts markets and the Madisonville Museum (housed in the city's original circa 1911 courthouse).
 Locals also enjoy the annual Dragon Boat Festival, Cruisin' On the River Car Show, and other special events.
 The Madisonville Lighthouse, on the north shore of Lake Pontchartrain has also been preserved by local historians and was originally built in 1837.
 Seafood restaurants, coffee shops and fine dining establishments are all available in Madisonville.

-In close proximity, in Western St. Tammany Parish, is Fontainebleau State Park with its miles of walking and hiking trails, cabins and campgrounds.
+In close proximity is Fontainebleau State Park with its miles of walking and hiking trails, cabins and campgrounds.
 Fishing and boating have always been and continue to be among the most important draws in this part of Southeast Louisiana.
-Those who live here will tell you of the incomparable weather, recreational and cultural activities and many other amenities that have given Madisonville its distinction of being among the most popular cities in one of Louisiana’s fastest growing and safest areas.
+Those who live here will tell you of the incomparable weather, recreational and cultural activities and many other amenities that have given Madisonville its distinction of being among the most popular cities in one of Louisiana's fastest growing and safest areas.